Insight on the News: History

-Clinton/Obama controversy in 2008 presidential campaign
+2008 presidential campaign

-On January 17, 2007, Insight published a story which claimed that someone on the campaign staff of American presidential candidate Senator Hillary Clinton had leaked a report to one of Insight's reporters which said that Senator Barack Obama had "spent at least four years in a so-called madrassa, or Muslim seminary, in Indonesia" Jeffrey T. Kuhner, who wrote the story, claimed that the source said that the Clinton campaign was "preparing an accusation that her rival Senator Barack Obama had covered up a brief period he had spent in an Islamic religious school in Indonesia when he was six."
+On January 17, 2007, Insight published a story which claimed that someone on the campaign staff of American presidential candidate Senator Hillary Clinton had leaked a report to one of Insight's reporters which said that Senator Barack Obama had "spent at least four years in a so-called madrassa, or Muslim seminary, in Indonesia" Kuhner, who wrote the story, claimed that the source said that the Clinton campaign was "preparing an accusation that her rival Senator Barack Obama had covered up a brief period he had spent in an Islamic religious school in Indonesia when he was six."
 Clinton denied the allegations.
-When interviewed by the New York Times, Kuhner refused to name the person said to be the reporter's source.
+When interviewed by The New York Times, Kuhner refused to name the person said to be the reporter's source to The New York Times.

-Insight's story was reported on first by conservative talk radio and Fox News Channel, and then by The New York Times and other major newspapers.
+Insight's story was reported on first by conservative talk radio and Fox News, and then by The New York Times and other media.
 CNN reporter John Vause visited State Elementary School Menteng 01, a secular public school which Obama had attended for one year after attending a Roman Catholic school for three, and found that each student received two hours of religious instruction per week in his or her own faith.
 He was told by Hardi Priyono, deputy headmaster of the school, "This is a public school.
 We don't focus on religion.
 In our daily lives, we try to respect religion, but we don't give preferential treatment."
 Students at Besuki wore Western clothing, and the Chicago Tribune described the school as "so progressive that teachers wore miniskirts and all students were encouraged to celebrate Christmas".
 Interviews by Nedra Pickler of the Associated Press found that students of all faiths have been welcome there since before Obama's attendance.
 Akmad Solichin, the vice principal of the school, told Pickler: “The allegations are completely baseless.
 Yes, most of our students are Muslim, but there are Christians as well.
 Everyone's welcome here ... it's a public school.”